istio/istio.io/content/en/docs/setup/install/helm/index.md

 Operator to Helm, you need to delete your current Istio control plane resources and and re-install Istio using Helm as described above.
-When deleting your current Istio installation, you must not remove the Istio Custom Resource Definitions (CRDs) as that can lead to loss of all your custom Istio resources.
+When deleting your current Istio installation, you must not remove the Istio Custom Resource Definitions (CRDs) as that can lead to loss of your custom Istio resources.

 {{< warning >}}
 It is highly recommended to take a backup of your Istio resourcs using steps